NFL Week 18 odds, lines, spreads, predictions: Picks from 10,000 computer simulations

 Top Week 18 NFL predictions

-Another one of its Week 18 NFL predictions: the Jaguars (-12.5, 47.5) cover versus the Titans in over 50% of simulations in a Sunday kickoff at 1 p.m.
+Another one of its Week 18 NFL predictions: the Titans (-13.5, 47.5) cover versus the Jaguars in a Sunday kickoff at 1 p.m.
 ET.
 The Jags have won seven straight, can wrap up the division with a Week 18 win, and have a shot at the AFC's No. 1 seed if they get some help.
-So, motivation won't be a question for Jacksonville, which is 6-1 straight up and 5-2 ATS over its last seven matchups versus Tennessee.
-The Jaguars also boast the league's best home spread record (6-1) in 2025, while the Titans are one of two teams to rank in the bottom five in both scoring offense and scoring defense.
-SportsLine's model predicts Jacksonville to cover, as well as the over hitting 60% of the time.
-See which other teams to pick here, and bet the Jags to cover at DraftKings:
+This line keeps rising, however, and the Titans have shown enough in recent weeks to believe that this game will be more competitive than that line indicates.
+Tennessee is 2-2 straight up in its last four and are 5-3 against the spread in the last eight as Cam Ward continues to develop.
+SportsLine's model predicts that Jacksonville still wins by double digits, but it is Tennessee that covers well over 50% of the time.
+See which other teams to pick here, and bet the Titans to cover at DraftKings:

 How to make Week 18 NFL picks